axel-dclq/Continuous-Web-Scraping-Dashboard/README.md

 ### **Usage**
 Clone this repository.
-Set up a cron job to run the scrape.sh script at the desired interval.
+Set up a cron job to run the get_informations.sh script at the desired interval.
-Run the app.py file to start the dashboard.
+Run the main.py file to start the dashboard.
-View the dashboard in a web browser by navigating to http://localhost:8050.
+View the dashboard in a web browser by navigating to http://127.0.0.1:8050/.

-### **License**
-This project is licensed under the MIT License - see the LICENSE file for details.
+### **Note about application stability and data sourcing**
+Please note that due to the use of multiple callbacks, the application may experience occasional bugs or slow response times.
+We are continually working to optimize the performance of the application, but please be patient if you experience any issues.

+Additionally, we would like to note that the decision to scrape population data every 5 minutes may not be the most efficient way to highlight the data.
+We are constantly evaluating different methods for data sourcing and will adjust our approach as necessary to improve the accuracy and stability of the application.

+Thank you for your understanding and please feel free to reach out to us with any feedback or questions.